-Antimalware software can use the boot measurements of the operating system start state to prove the integrity of a computer running Windows 10 or Windows Server 2016.
+Antimalware software can use the boot measurements of the operating system start state to prove the integrity of a computer running Windows 10 or Windows 11 or Windows Server 2016.
 These measurements include the launch of Hyper-V to test that datacenters using virtualization are not running untrusted hypervisors.
 With BitLocker Network Unlock, IT administrators can push an update without concerns that a computer is waiting for PIN entry.

 The TPM has several Group Policy settings that might be useful in certain enterprise scenarios.
 For more info, see TPM Group Policy Settings.

 For more info on new and changed functionality for Trusted Platform Module in Windows, see What's new in Trusted Platform Module?

 Device health attestation

 Device health attestation enables enterprises to establish trust based on hardware and software components of a managed device.
 With device heath attestation, you can configure an MDM server to query a health attestation service that will allow or deny a managed device access to a secure resource.

 Some things that you can check on the device are: